 As a consequence of the ongoing popularity of the OneBag.com project, my life of late is increasingly that of a speaker, at events large and small.
 If you’re a meeting planner or otherwise searching for a topical, entertaining, and singularly useful presentation for your group/function, take a look at my oratory.com site; I’d be pleased to discuss your needs with you.

 The Dyment surname (pronounced dye-ment) is British, one of several alternate spellings of Dayman, itself a corruption of dairyman.
-In 1833, two brothers, John and Humphrey, came to Canada by small sailing vessel from their homes in the tiny village of Bradworthy, Devonshire), settling in Dundas (Ontario) and Prince Edward Island, respectively.
+In 1833, two brothers, John and Humphrey, came to Canada by small sailing vessel from their homes in the tiny (Saxon, circa 700 AD) village of Bradworthy, Devonshire (the birthplace of Devon Cream Tea!), settling in Dundas (Ontario) and Prince Edward Island, respectively.
 I’m a descendant of John, and, as is common among first-born sons in this family branch, carry his name (my full name is John Douglas Dyment).
 True to the heritage suggested by our surname, many of my relatives are still in the dairy farming business in southern Ontario.

-No dairying for me, though … I spent a fair bit of time on farms as a boy, but have mostly made my living in various high technology pursuits; you’ll find more detail on the “About: Professional” page.
+No dairying for me, though … I spent a fair bit of time on farms as a boy, but have made my living in various non-agricultural pursuits, mostly in the high-technology area; you’ll find more detail on the “About: Professional” page.

-A dual Canadian/U.S. citizen, I currently live in the small, picturesque town of Gibsons, British Columbia, Canada, along with my wife Lynne (a dual Canadian/British citizen).
-Together, we (happily) host an ongoing parade of visitors.
+A dual Canadian/U.S. citizen, I now live in Gibsons, a small, picturesque, coastal town in British Columbia, Canada, along with my wife Lynne (a dual Canadian/U.K. citizen).
+Together, we (happily) host a steady stream of friends visiting the Sunshine Coast.

 All the top-of-page photos on this site are from places that we have — at one time or another — called home.